For urgent consular assistance call

 There's zero tolerance for drink driving.
 The blood alcohol limit is 0.02%.

-If you drink and drive, you face up to two years in jail.
-Drink drivers involved in accidents face up to eight years in jail.
+If you drink and drive, you face up to five years in jail and substantial fines.
+Your car could also be impounded.
+Drink drivers involved in accidents face up to 16 years in jail and significant fines.

 It's illegal to be drunk in public.
 You may be arrested or taken to a facility to sober up.
 Expect to pay for the cost of your stay.

-Drinking alcohol in public places is illegal.
-This includes parks and picnic areas.
+Drinking alcohol in public places is illegal, including parks and picnic areas.

 It's illegal to take photos of some buildings.